 In this first period, United Kingdom is the most productive country, followed by USA and Peoples Republic of China.
 Each of them published more than one hundred documents.
-390, 29 vs 107 and 30 vs 92, respectively).
-Also, Republic of Korea increased its number of publications.

 In the next period (2009-2014), Peoples Republic of China and Spain rise the top positions (see Table 8).
 Peoples Republic of China almost quadrupled the number of published documents by Spain.